dart-lang/language/working/augmentations/feature-specification.md

 We say that *B* *is after* *A* if and only if *A* *is before* *B*.

-*In short, declarations are ordered by a pre-order depth-first traversal of the file tree, visiting declarations of a file in source order, and then recursing into `part` directives in source order.*
+*In short, declarations are ordered by a pre-order depth-first traversal of the part tree, visiting declarations of a file in source order, and then recursing into `part` directives in source order.*

 Augmentations are applied in least to greatest order using the *after* relation.